 We never buy personal data from third parties or trade data with other charities.

-The data that we collect from you may be transferred to, and stored at, our servers in the UK.
-It may also be processed by persons operating in the EEA who work for us or an organisation we have instructed.
+The personal data that we collect from you may be transferred to and stored in our servers which are in the UK.
+It may also be processed by persons operating in the EU/EEA (European Economic Area) who we have instructed.
+This may also apply if a main supplier, such as Microsoft uses servers in the EEA.
 We will ensure that we have appropriate contracts in place that include clear instructions on data protection.

-If we do send your personal data outside the EEA we will take steps to ensure that the recipient implements appropriate measures to protect your information.
+If we do have to send your personal data outside the EEA, we will take steps to ensure that the appropriate security and data protection measures are in place to protect your data.

-We will process your personal data, in accordance with our obligations under applicable data protection laws and regulations.
+We will process and use your personal data, in line with our obligations under data protection laws.

 We use your personal data for the following reasons: to provide you with the services you have requested; to comply with applicable laws and regulations; for administrative purposes; to assess enquiries; and to provide you with information about us and our services.